Danny Coale: Early life

-As a senior, he posted 27 receptions for 564 yards and 9 touchdowns, including two in kickoff returns.
+As a senior, he posted 27 receptions for 564 yards and 9 touchdowns, including two kickoff returns.
 He was a second-team All-Met pick by The Washington Post, was listed as the No. 17 overall player on the Virginia 33 by SuperPrep, No. 21 player in the state of Virginia by The Roanoke Times and was a member of the SuperPrep Mid-Atlantic Team.
-He also earned first-team All-state honors as a lacrosse player.
+He also earned first-team all-state honors as a lacrosse player.

-He finished his prep career with 109 catches for 2,367 yards and 33 touchdowns, earning All-state honors three-straight seasons, including first-team honors in his last two years.
+He finished his prep career with 109 catches for 2,367 yards and 33 touchdowns, earning All-State honors in three-straight seasons, including first-team honors in his last two years.

 College career

 Coale accepted a football scholarship from Virginia Tech.
 As a redshirt freshman he started 14 games, collecting 36 receptions (led the team) for 408 receiving yards (second on the team).

 As a sophomore, he started in 12 out of 13 games, making 30 receptions for 614 yards and 2 touchdowns.
-Against the University of Nebraska, his 81-yard reception in the final 90 seconds of the game set up the winning touchdown.
+Against Nebraska, his 81-yard reception in the final 90 seconds of the game set up the winning touchdown.

 As a junior he started every game, recording 39 receptions (second on the team), 732 receiving yards (second on the team), an 18.8-yard average (led the team) and 3 touchdowns.
 He tallied a career-high 143 receiving yards in the ACC title game against Florida State University, along with 6 receptions and a 46-yard catch.

-As a senior he started every game, registering 60 receptions for 904 yards, 4 carries for 26 yards and 3 receiving touchdowns.
+As a senior he started every game, registering 60 receptions for 904 yards, 4 carries for 26 yards, and 3 receiving touchdowns.
 He returned 8 punts for 52 yards (6.5-yard average).
-He also filled-in as the team's punter in 4 games, making 13 punts for a 43.5-yard average, including 4 punts over 50+ yards (a long of 61 yards), 3 punts downed inside the opponents 20-yard line and one touchback.
+He also filled-in as the team's punter in 4 games, making 13 punts for a 43.5-yard average, including 4 punts over 50+ yards (a long of 61 yards), 3 punts down inside the opponents 20-yard line and one touchback.
 He was the first Hokie to earn the ACC's James Tatum Award, for the conference's top senior football student-athlete.
 Against Boston College, he had a career-high 8 receptions for 118 yards.
 Against Georgia Tech, he was named ACC Receiver of the Week after making a 63-yard touchdown pass for a game-high 97 yards.

-In the 2012 Sugar Bowl he was involved in a controversial call in overtime with the score tied at 20, when he made a diving catch that was initially ruled as a touchdown, but would later be overruled after a lengthy video review.
-The Hokies would miss the following field goal attempt, allowing the University of Michigan to hit a 37-yard field goal in the following drive to give them a 23-20 win.
+In the 2012 Sugar Bowl he was involved in a controversial call in overtime with the score tied at 20, when he made a diving catch that was initially ruled a touchdown, but would later be overruled after a lengthy video review.
+The Hokies would miss the following field goal attempt, allowing the University of Michigan to hit a 37-yard field goal on the following drive to give them a 23-20 win.

 Coale finished his college career with 165 receptions (second in school history), 2,658 receiving yards (second in school history), a 16.1-yard average and 8 receiving touchdowns.
 He graduated with a degree in Finance, Insurance and Business Law during the fall of 2010.